msuret/product-color-matcher/README.md

 On the other hand, calls to Google Vision API are mocked during tests because they're expensive, so you don't need to configure valid credentials.

 Simply run the tests with `npm test`.

+They are run automatically on [Travis-CI](https://travis-ci.org/msuret/product-color-matcher) and the coverage report is available on [Coveralls](https://coveralls.io/github/msuret/product-color-matcher).